COVID-19 Vaccination Requirements in the Local Government Workplace

 While not explored in this blog, other issues agencies should review are whether employees must be paid for the time it takes to get a vaccine (recommended) and whether a vaccination requirement is a mandatory subject of bargaining.
 Summit Law has removed its Mandatory COVID-19 Vaccination Policy Guidance (previously linked from this article) as the law has evolved and is now advising employers that the decision to require vaccination is likely not a mandatory subject of bargaining, although the impacts have to be bargained.

 Before fully reopening, a local government should put in place a clear vaccination policy so employees understand what is expected of them once they return to the workplace.
-MRSC will continue to follow this issue and update our own guidance, including posting any employee vaccination policies on our COVID-19 Operations and Personnel Issues webpage.
+MRSC will continue to follow this issue and update our own guidance on our website.

 MRSC is a private nonprofit organization serving local governments in Washington State.
 Eligible government agencies in Washington State may use our free, one-on-one Ask MRSC service to get answers to legal, policy, or financial questions.